 Dental bonding is a procedure in which a tooth-colored resin material (a durable plastic material) is applied and hardened with a special UV light.
 The material is bonded to the tooth to restore or improve your smile aesthetics.

-Dental bonding is a quick and affordable cosmetic dentistry treatment that can be used to:
+Dental bonding is a quick and affordable cosmetic dentistry treatment that can:

 Minimal tooth preparation is needed for a dental bonding procedure.
 Anesthesia is often not necessary unless the bonding is being used to fill a decayed tooth.
 Dr. Hoard will select a composite resin color that will closely match the color of your natural teeth for virtually unnoticeable treatment.